+Percentage Letter Grade Signifying

-94% - 100% = Α = Outstanding
+94 - 100% A Outstanding

-87% - 93% = В = Above Average
+87 - 93% В Above Average

-80% - 86% = C = Average
+80 - 86% C Average

-75% - 79% = D = Below Average
+75 - 79% D Below Average

-Below 75% = F = Failing
+Below 75% F Failing

 Progress reports are generated monthly by our computer system.
-Students receive a copy and a signed copy is maintained in the student's file.
+Students receive a copy, and a signed copy is maintained in the student's academic file.
 Students are counseled bi-monthly.
+The school maintains complete records on each student/graduate for reference, as required by the state.